 - Sylt is easily accessible by train from Hamburg.
-It took about 3 hours.
+It took about three hours.
 Make sure you are sitting in the correct part of the train, as they sometimes split en route.

 - There are direct trains to Rügen from both Hamburg (4 hours) and Berlin (2 hours).
 Sometimes you might have to change the train at Stralsund.

 - Bus 20 and 23 go right to the Nationalpark from Sassnitz, the northeast coastal town of Rügen.
 The bus stop is just outside the train station.

 - Another way to approach the area is making the 10 km trek from Sassnitz along the coast and through the ancient forest of Stubnitz.
 The trail offers a spectacular view of the cliffs and is highly recommended for photographers.

 - If you prefer to know more about the cliffs and their development, the Nationalpark-Zentrum Königstuhl will be interesting for you.
 Otherwise, just skip it.
 Admission fee: 8.5€